 Full-Stack Freelancers are responding to a series of technology-driven trends — contingent employment, intensifying globalisation, and automation — by taking advantage of the other side of the coin: technology finally becoming powerful enough, cheap enough, and user-friendly enough to be deployed productively by a single individual.

 They borrow freely — from tech startups, digital nomads, lifestyle designers, independent contractors, the sharing and peer-to-peer economies — but placing them squarely inside any of these categories is not quite right.

-That’s because Full-Stack Freelancers manage a portfolio of income streams, not a job based on one set of skills.
+That’s because Full-Stack Builders manage a portfolio of income streams, not a job based on one set of skills.

-And it’s something that’s available to everyone.
-It can enhance personal growth, creativity, and learning.
+It’s something that’s available to everyone.
+It can enhance your personal growth, creativity, and learning.

 Over 50m people around the world consider themselves creators despite the creator economy being just 10 years old.
 It’s the fastest-growing type of small business.
-There are now 2m professional creators making content full-time – and 200,000 of these are writers, podcasters, musicians and illustrators.
+There are now two million professional creators making content full-time – and 200,000 of these are writers, podcasters, musicians and illustrators.

 Creators, we’re on the verge of the ‘Second Renaissance’ of the arts making this the best time in history to be an artist.

 The internet is just 30 years old, and it has revolutionised the way we live and work.
 Jack Conte, CEO Patreon.